actioncrew/actionstack/docs/articles/STARTER.md

 ## 🧩 What It Does

 - **Concurrency Control**: Supports exclusive (serial) or concurrent (parallel) action processing to manage side effects and prevent race conditions.
-- **Thunk Orchestration**: Executes asynchronous thunks with access to `dispatch`, `getState`, and injected dependencies for complex workflows like API calls.
+- **Thunk Orchestration**: Executes asynchronous thunks with access to `getState` and injected dependencies for complex workflows like API calls.

 ## 🏗️ Architecture